800.367.6515

 Captain Smiley Fishing Charters

-Captain Smiley offers full and half-day charters as well as kids summer fishing camps.
-They are considered to be a light tackle fishing, specializing in Redfish, Flounder, and Speckled Sea Trout.
+Captain Smiley offers full and half-day charters as well as kids' summer fishing camps.
+They are considered to be light tackle fishing, specializing in redfish, flounder, and speckled sea trout.
 They offer inshore charter fishing as well as sightseeing.

 Tips For Fishing & What You Can Catch

-There are many different types of fish that reside in North Myrtle Beach weather it’s in freshwater or saltwater.
+There are many different types of fish that reside in North Myrtle Beach, whether it’s in freshwater or saltwater.
 That’s why North Myrtle Beach is a great spot for fishing.
 Though there are a ton of different fish that reside off the coast, here are a few of the most popular fish to catch in the area:

 • Bluefish